qteatime/kate/docs/dev-manual.md

 requests, so the cartridge would crash right at that line.

 You'd have to go through your code and change all such instances to use the `KateAPI.cart_fs.read_file` call instead.
-Bridges just save you from that manual work.
+Bridges save you from that manual work.
 By specifying the Network Proxy bridge, for example, Kate would automatically translate the image loading into a call to `KateAPI.cart_fs.read_file`, and your game would work on Kate **and** on